Chiara Ferragni Shows Off Major Cleavage Under Neon-Green Blazer

-Italian beauty Chiara Ferragni captured hearts around the world on social media when she posted a gorgeous new snapshot of herself on Friday, August 28.
-The internet sensation headed to Instagram to share the update with her 20.8 million followers, and it quickly gained traction with her fans.
+Italian beauty Chiara Ferragni captured her fans’ hearts on social media when she posted a gorgeous new snapshot of herself on Friday, August 28.
+The internet sensation headed to Instagram to share the update with her 20.8 million followers, and it quickly gained traction with her admirers.

 The 33-year-old glowed as she photographed herself with her phone while indoors.
-She took center stage in the image, positioning her reflection directly in front of the camera’s lens as she struck a pose.
-She emitted a flirtatious vibe as she smiled, directing her gaze toward the camera’s lens, and pushed her chest forward.
+She took center stage in the image as she struck a pose.
+She emitted a flirtatious vibe as she smiled, directing her gaze at the camera’s lens while pushing her chest forward.

 Her long, highlighted blond hair was parted slightly off-center and styled in loose waves that cascaded down her back and over her shoulders.